visoca/SNP-and-genotype-calling/README.md

 echo "=============================================================================="
 date
 ```
 Calling SNPs with bcftools is a two-step process.
-First, `bcftools mpileup` estimate genotype likelihoods at each genomic position with sequence data.
-Second, `bcftools call` do identify both variants and genotypes, i.e. makes the actual call.
+First, `bcftools mpileup` estimates genotype likelihoods at each genomic position with sequence data.
+Second, `bcftools call` identifies both variants and genotypes, i.e. makes the actual call.
 To avoid generating intermediate temporary files, the output of `bcftools mpileup` is *piped* to `bcftools call`.
 We are using a number of non-default options:
 1. Estimating genotype likelihoods with `bcftools mpileup`:
    * `-q 20`: filter out sites with base quality (BQ) <20
    * `-Q 20`: filter out alignments with mapping quality (MQ) <20